kaltura/DeveloperPortalDocs/documentation/PlayKit/KalturaAnalyticsPlugin-Android.md

 PlayKitManager.registerPlugins(KalturaAnalyticsPlugin.factory);
 ```

-### Configuring the Plugin Configuration Object for the Kaltura Analytics Plugin
+### Configure the Plugin Configuration Object for the Kaltura Analytics Plugin

 To configure the plugin, add the following configuration to your `pluginConfig`: